How To Make Your Own Seismogram!

 - SS = second (0-59.9999)

 If the date is not specified, it defaults to the current day.
-Time is assumed to be in Universal Time (UTC), which is PST + 8 hours, or PDT + 7h, and will default to midnight if unspecified.
-There cannot be any blanks between the date and time, or within the date,time string.
-The year must be specified with 4 digits.
+Time is assumed to be in Universal Time (UTC), which is PST + 8 hours, or PDT + 7 hours, and will default to midnight if unspecified.

-Your requests are currently limited to a maximum of 1 hour of Broadband data and 24 hours of Long Period data.
-More data than that does not easily fit on a single page.
+Your requests are currently limited to a maximum of 48 hours of Broadband data and 40 days of Long Period data.

-- Amplitude scaling Data samples are multiplied by this scale factor.
+Data samples are multiplied by this scale factor.
 Increasing this number will amplify the waveforms, enhancing the signals from smaller earthquakes.
-Decreasing this number will reduce the the overlap between traces for a large earthquake.
+Decreasing this number will reduce the the overlap between traces and trace clipping for large events.

 Press the create plot button to start the image